 However, recently, one of our projects found itself in an unpleasant situation.
 Our collaboration with the client was perfect, and the development was nearing completion.
 We were in the final testing phase, when some slowness appeared during the use in real situations.

-Oh, certainly, it was not a generalized slowness, but some were considered – rightly – as very penalizing by our client.
+Oh, certainly, it was not a generalised slowness, but some were considered – rightly – as very penalising by our client.

-That’s when I picked up my phone and called Fabrice Nordmann at 1-more-thing, whom I had known for a very long time, to ask him for solutions to optimize the application.
+That’s when I picked up my phone and called Fabrice Nordmann at 1-more-thing, whom I had known for a very long time, to ask him for solutions to optimise the application.

 The diagnosis was made via remote screen sharing in 10 minutes.
 Less than an hour later, the database was running with the speed that users had every right to expect.

-I plan to systematize the optimization phase in the future
+I plan to systematise the optimisation phase in the future.

 My client was of course happy to see that we had found a solution.
 Once confidence was restored, we were able to proceed with the final production launch.